 - To make the poppers ahead, make as directed and store covered in the refrigerator for up to 24 hours.
 Before serving, follow the baking directions.
 If they are cold, they may take a few extra minutes to bake.

-- It’s highly unlikely you will have any leftovers, but if you do, they can be stored in the refrigerator for up to three days.
+- It’s doubtful you will have any leftovers, but they can be stored in the refrigerator for up to three days if you do.
 To reheat, place them in a 325-degree oven for about 10 minutes.

 - Do not use thick bacon in this recipe.
 It will not cook in the same amount of time as the jalapenos.